 What Trainers Use Operant Conditioning?

-Many well-known and respected dog trainers use operant conditioning in their positive dog training.
-Popular trainers such as Victoria Stilwell, The Monks of New Skete, and Cesar Millan are just a few of the experts who rely on operant conditioning to effectively train dogs.
-Operant conditioning is an important tool that has been around since the 1940s but has become increasingly popular in recent years.
+Operant conditioning is a very important part of positive dog training used by many popular and well-respected dog trainers.
+Popular trainers like Victoria Stilwell, The Monks of New Skete, and Cesar Millan are just a few of the experts who depend on operant conditioning to effectively train dogs.
+Operant conditioning has been an important tool since the 1940s but has recently gained popularity.

 The benefits of operant conditioning for difficult behaviors

 Operant conditioning is a positive and highly-effective way of modifying dog behavior that has proven effective on difficult behaviors.
-Difficult behaviors can include things like barking, digging, and jumping on people.
-When operant conditioning is used, it helps to reward the dog for desired behaviors and ignore or give a consequence for undesirable behaviors.
+These could be barking, digging, and jumping up on people, among other problematic behaviors.
+Operant conditioning rewards desired behaviors while giving either a time-out or consequence for undesired behaviors.

-Operant conditioning is also great for teaching complex behaviors such as recall, loose leash walking, and commands such as sit and stay.
-By gradually introducing a new behavior and rewarding when the desired behavior is displayed, you can help your dog become more proficient at the skill.
+Operant conditioning is also great for teaching complex behaviors such as recall, loose leash walking, and commands like sit and stay.
+You can help your dog become more proficient at a skill by gradually introducing a new behavior and rewarding when the desired behavior is displayed.
 Operant conditioning can also be used to shape existing behaviors and refine them over time.

 How to get started with operant conditioning

-The first step in implementing operant conditioning is to identify the desired behaviors you want your dog to learn.
-Once these behaviors have been identified, the next step is to create an environment where the desired behavior can be reinforced.
+First, you have to identify the behaviors that you want your dog to learn through the use of operant conditioning.
+Once the behaviors have been identified, the next thing you should do is create an environment where the desired behavior can be reinforced.
 For example, if you want your dog to sit before they are given their food, create an environment where they will always be rewarded with a treat when they sit.

 Summary

-If you want to learn more about how Pack Leader Dog Training can help you use positive reinforcement to train your dog, contact us today and let’s get started!
+To learn more about how Pack Leader Dog Training can help you learn to use positive reinforcement in dog training, call us today to get started!